superscott/compass_rake/README.md

 ##### 1.)
 Install Ruby.
   a.)
 Windows: http://rubyinstaller.org/
-    i.)
+  ---i.)
 Make sure when you install Ruby, you select the option to "Add Ruby Executables to your PATH"

   b.)
 Mac: As of 10.9 Mavericks, Ruby-2.0.x comes preinstalled, so you shouldnt need to do anything.